igolas0/Behavioral-Cloning-Project-Udacity-CarND/README.md

 #### 1. Project Files Overview

-My project includes the following files:
+My project includes mainly the following files:
 * data_augmentation.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* drive_with_throttle.py for driving the car in autonomous mode using the trained model that also outputs throttle values.
 * model.h5 containing a trained convolution neural network
-* model_throttle.h5 containing a trained convolution neural network that outputs steering angles and throttle values.
 * README.md summarizing the results
+* Videos of the model driving autonomously (.mp4 format).

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh